Danial Kalbasi

 Coming to the Netherlands and thinking about discovering some old windmills?
 I’ll share with you shortly what you can find only 15km from Amsterdam!

 I had a short trip a week ago to a small city near Amsterdam that is famous for its Windmills.
-It’s called Zaanse Shans.
-I will share with you my experience of the trip and also a few useful information about the area.
-I imagine if you are reading this article either you have a plan to go there for a tourist activity or just spending the weekend time.
-In any way, you will enjoy the read!
+It’s called Zaanse Schans.
+I will share with you my experience of the trip and also a few helpful information about the area.
+I imagine if you are reading this article, either you have a plan to go there for a tourist activity or just spending the weekend.
+Anyway, you will enjoy the read!

 Transportation

-To get to Zaanse Schans is pretty straightforward from Amsterdam Centraal.
-Get a train and within 30-40 minutes you reach the city.
-Sometimes it also makes more sense to ride an uber from Amsterdam if you are more than two persons.
-Amsterdam train is overpriced, especially if you don’t have a subscription.
+Reaching Zaanse Schans is relatively straightforward from Amsterdam Centraal.
+Get a train and within 30-40 minutes you will reach the city.
+Sometimes it also makes more sense to ride an Uber from Amsterdam if you are more than two people.
+The Amsterdam train is overpriced, especially if you don’t have a subscription.
 So do a comparison before you choose your ride!

 Windmills & Nature

-When we reached the station and entered the city, there was a large crowd entering the city at the same time as us.
-There was sparkling sunlight in our eyes and I could hardly look around without a pair of sunglasses.
-Everybody seemed like they were headed in the direction of the Windmills and as the crowd was huge and as we wanted to enjoy more of the streets’ vibe and checking out of the house architecture, we decided to take a different path from the rest of the crowd.
+When we reached the station and entered the city, there was a large crowd entering the town at the same time as us.
+There was sparkling sunlight in our eyes, and I could hardly look around without a pair of sunglasses.
+Everybody seemed like they were headed in the direction of the Windmills, and as the crowd was huge and as we wanted to enjoy more of the streets’ vibe and check out the house architecture, we decided to take a different path from the rest of the crowd.

 But let’s go back to the Windmills.
-Windmills are the first reason why Zaanse Shans are famous among travelers.
-Although some of them are not working and it’s there as a museum but still it’s enjoyable to go in them and see how these giant ovals are working.
+Windmills are the first reason why Zaanse Schans is famous among travelers.
+Although some of them are not working and it’s there as a museum, it’s still enjoyable to go in them and see how these giant ovals are working.

 For me personally, the main reason Windmills look great is because of other compelling elements in this city.
-The first one is a long river in the middle of the city.
-The water of the river was slow-moving and many ducks are swimming there.
+The first one is a long river in the middle of the town.
+The water of the river was slow-moving, and many ducks were swimming there.
 It was relaxing to see the scenery next to the windmill.
-We got our hot drink and sat somewhere near the river, stretch our muscles, and relaxed.
+We got our hot drink and sat somewhere near the river, stretched our muscles, and relaxed.

 Me Relaxing

-Lots of people there seem to be in a rush, not exactly sure why.
+Many people there seem to be in a rush, but I'm not exactly sure why.
 But try to take your time to enjoy the flow.

 Bars & Restaurants